jassk8/jassk8/README.md

 </p>

 <p align=""justify>
-  I am a Computational Biologist at the Institute of Medical Statistics and Computational Biology at the University of Cologne.
+  I am a Computational Biologist by training and currently work as a Research Scientist at Beiersdorf.
+During my PostDoc, I worked for the Institute of Medical Statistics and Computational Biology at the University of Cologne.
 I love modeling complex systems to drive scientific discovery!
-Currently, I am a member of the CompBio work group:
+In the past, I was a member of the CompBio work group (UoC):
 </p>

 <br/>